Finxit-IT-Solutions/finxit-blog/content/posts/2025-02-21-what-difference-does-leetcode-make-in-your-hiring-process.md

 ## Parentheses madness

-All combinations of parenthese obviously required dynamic programming.
+All combinations of parentheses obviously required dynamic programming.
 And while I'm a vivid [Advent of Code](https://adventofcode.com/) enjoyer, this is not something I ever needed in my professional work.
 Recursion is hard, especially under time pressure.
 And I absolutely failed the challenge.

 ## The linked list to rule them all